Developer: Game Freak

 The gameplay perks I mentioned last time are still applicable: more varied Pokémon, better use of the 3-d, the Memory Link, new trainer battle animations, and helpful info via the in-game phone all remain useful and appreciated throughout the game.

 But let’s talk about my absolute favorite gameplay addition: White Treehollow (Black Tower).
-My biggest complaint of finishing the Pokémon games was that there was no one else to fight.
+My biggest complaint about finishing the Pokémon games was that there was no one else to fight.
 I have many Pokémon and nowhere to level up.
 The ending areas only go to about level 55 and wouldn’t have much variety.
 Same with the Elite Four, except with a higher level cap and more repetitive battling.
 There are multiple tournaments which would provide the varied challenge I was looking for, but with no experience or money.
 This teaches tactics but doesn’t let you get stronger.
 The White Treehollow (or Black Tower) fixes this.
 The challenge involves going through a maze of sorts finding the gate trainer and then moving on to the next stage.
 Levels range from the 40s to the 70s, so there’s an appropriate stage for every team.
 The location of the gate trainer changes every time as do the teams of the other trainers you meet.
 This was what I’ve always wanted, a place for varied and fun battles where I could train all my Pokémon post-game.
 This, plus the Sports Arenas, makes the endgame a lot more enjoyable.

 I really enjoyed the gameplay of this version even though the story was lacking.
 I got a wide variety of Pokémon, some fun mini-games, and a mission I cared about completing.
 Again, my biggest problem was the pacing and a few neat ideas that never really paid off.
 I liked the direction they went in, but White 2 was a long way from outstripping SoulSilver as my favorite Pokémon game.
-That being said, it is still a solid Pokémon game, and will keep any fan entertained for many, many hours.
+That being said, it is still a solid Pokémon game and will keep any fan entertained for many, many hours.